A Simple Hands-On Example

 In the Storage panel, set the save path.

 The voltage values and detector images (filled with random noise) will update to reflect the simulated behavior of the dummy motor and detector.
-In practical use, these dummy devices are replaced with interfaces that communicate with real instruments.
+In practical use, these dummy objects are replaced by concrete implementations that communicate with real hardware.

-In the following sections, we will guide you through implementing interfaces for real instruments and building your own customized GUI.
+In the following sections, we will guide you through implementing interfaces for real hardware and building your custom GUI.